Jimbotto98/javaScriptcode/README.md

 I am learning javaScript in conjunction with C#.
-I displaying all my projects to showcase my knowledge.
+I am displaying ALL my projects, even the most simplest ones.
+Please feel free to correct or critique.